High-Maintenance Mercedes Engines

 High before 100k km

-Our analysis of over 800 M177/M178 failures shows a 23.4% catastrophic failure rate before 100,000 km.
-The oil separator system fails, causing massive oil pressure drops that destroy bearings and seals.
-Rear main seals and front crankshaft seals fail in a cascade, often requiring complete engine removal for repairs.
+Our analysis of over 800 M177/M178 service events shows a 23.4% major component failure rate before 100,000 km.
+The oil separator system can experience issues, leading to oil pressure variations.
+Rear main seals and front crankshaft seals are also noted areas of concern.

 Cooling system failures compound the issues, with plastic components cracking and leaking coolant.
 Total repair costs for a failed M177/M178 average ¥2,000,000-¥4,000,000, making these engines among the most expensive to own in automotive history.